bsavage-dbi/jira-ticket-printer/README.md

 descriptions of these issues.
 The description includes key, summary and priority of each issue as well as a specific color tag based on the priority.
 This can be printed out and cut in four to be used as post it notes on a physical board.

+# Installation

+- Clone the repo
+- go to chrome://extensions
+- if not already enabled, enable developer mode
+- click 'Load unpacked'
+- point to root of the cloned repo